AashishBanwari/Employee_Performance_Management_System_SQL/README.md

 # Employee Performance Management System

 #### An end-to-end SQL Solution for managing Employee Performance Data.
-This Project Features comprehensive Stored Procedures for seamless Data Handling and Proactive Triggers for instant Alerts, demonstrating my expertise in creating robust and efficient SQL-based systems.
+This Project Features comprehensive Stored Procedures for seamless Data Handling and Proactive Triggers for instant notifications, demonstrating my expertise in creating robust and efficient SQL-based systems.

 ## Overview